 A7.C3.3.2.5.
 All applicable IA systems are fully reconciled with DIFS.

 A7.C3.3.2.6.
-Unused OA is reduced to zero in the IA accounting system.
+Unused Obligational Authority (OA) is reduced to zero in the IA accounting system.
 The correct OA/Obligations (R4/RE transactions) balances are reflected in DIFS, unless an exception is granted by DSCA.

 A7.C3.3.2.7.
-Performance reports, submitted to DFAS Indianapolis to report all delivered articles and services, have been processed.
+Performance reports, submitted to DFAS-IN to report all delivered articles and services, have been processed.
 All estimated billings have been converted to actual billings.

 A7.C3.3.2.8.
 Costs of articles and services have been reimbursed from FMS Trust Funds to DoD appropriations or USG equity accounts.